RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 - Product Backlog: We created lists of user stories consisting of features that could potentially go into the product.
 This list has evolved throughout the project and each item is prioritized based on its importance and impact on the project.

-- Sprint backlog: The highest priority user (aka the feature we decide we want to implement) goes into the sprint backlog.
+- Sprint backlog: The user stories with the highest priority (in other words the feature we decide we want to implement) goes into the sprint backlog.
 These are the tasks we aim to in the upcoming sprint.

 - Daily (Weekly) Scrum: These have been held during our weekly meetings.
 Three main talking points in the weekly scrum, aka standup-meetings:
 - What I did since our last meeting
 - What I plan to work on today and until our next meeting
 - Any impediments or blockers

-The ladder might need some more explanation.
-Team members communicate any obstacles or challenges they are facing that may hinder their progress.
+The latter is arguably the most important.
+In this part, team members communicate any obstacles or challenges they are facing that may hinder their progress.
 Examples include dependencies on other team members or technical issues.
 By talking about the obstacle, the team can quickly identify and share knowledge to address the issue, which reduces the amount of time a team members stays stuck on a problem.

 - Sprint: A sprint typically lasts for 1-4 weeks, meaning each deliverable could be viewed as a sprint.

 All the above steps combined describe how we have implemented a "Scrum light" framework.
 It offers the structured framework of traditional Scrum, yet provides the adaptability we needed given the fact that this is a school-project.
 This method has both improved our project management and also enhanced team collaboration and efficiency.

+### Communication

+Our team did not suffer from communication issues, and because of this, we never had multiple team member accidentally working on the same issue, producing duplicate work.
+Since we communicated effectively, we were also very aware of merge conflicts.
+We knew when certain merge conflicts would emerge, and therefore planned accordingly to ensure both team members were present to discuss which changes to keep.

 ### Code-quality
 In regards to our code-quality a lot has stayed the same.
 We still have the automatic formatter which uses RedHat's default formatting settings.
 The code is formatted automatically on save, this helps to keep the code style consistent, and makes the development easier, as the developer has less things on their mind.
 In addition to the formatter, we have also setup other actions to be performed on save: